-An original of the statement of revocation of voluntary dissolution proceedings, whether by consent of shareholders or by act of the corporation, together with a copy, which may be signed, photocopied or conformed, shall be delivered to the commission [secretary of state].
-If the commission [secretary of state] finds that the statement conforms to law, it shall, when all fees have been paid:
+An original of the statement of revocation of voluntary dissolution proceedings, whether by consent of shareholders or by act of the corporation, together with a copy, which may be signed, photocopied or conformed, shall be delivered to the commission.
+If the commission finds that the statement conforms to law, it shall, when all fees have been paid:

-A. endorse on the original and copy the word "filed" and the month, day and year of the filing;

-- B. file the original in its office; and - C. return the file-stamped copy to the corporation or its representative.
+- A. endorse on the original and copy the word "filed" and the month, day and year of the filing; - B. file the original in its office; and - C. return the file-stamped copy to the corporation or its representative.